RosettaCommons/documentation/internal_documentation/Framework-Coding-Conventions-and-Testing.md

 * Is this property general?
 Or does it only have to do with my specific task?
 * How well does this property generalize to edge case proteins (example - membrane and non membrane chain poses)

-If you have considered all of these, go ahead - add it.
+These considerations are to prevent adding properties that would prohibit the use of the framework with new protocols.
+TLDR - add definitions with caution.

 ### Style Additions
 * Include all Required doxygen tags in header: @file, @brief, @details, @note MembraneCode, and @author - consistent with all other code in the membrane framework.
 * Class definitions **must** contain custom copy constructor definitions.

 ## Testing

 _All_ classes must be unit tested and pass the mpframework integration test.
-If you are extending the definition of a membrane protein (see conventions above), then add an invariant for it in the mpframework integration test app.
-This entire code base was rigorously unit tested to ensure that your code could be correctly unit tested so respect the community and write the test And lets be honest, you don't want to be 'that guy' who broke the code because you forgot to add tests.
+This code base was unit tested such that all components are covered by test - therefore failing to write the test will reduce the quality of unit tests someone already wrote.
+Just write the test please :D

 ### Unit Testing
 The membrane framework is maintained using the following unit tests: